top of page

 Academic achievement:

-• State achievement and expand on it with STAR
+• State achievement and expand on it

 At school I learned about [certain thing] / participated in [certain event].
 This made me interested in [...], and I furthered my knowledge with [...].